 Noivern has the versatility to work on Rain teams as well as balanced and offensive weatherless teams.
 His lack of bulk does mean that he'll need plenty of support from teammates that can cover his weaknesses, as well as remove Noivern's enemies.
 This means Fairies as well, since there isn't much Noivern can do in the face of Azumarill or Klefki.

-Scizor the King of OU can fit on almost any team, and his steel typing and Technician boosted Bullet Punch make him a great partner for Noivern, as he can KO Togekiss with a Bullet Punch, and Two-Hit KO Azumarill with Bullet Punch if it's Choice Banded into Play Rough.
-Scizor's extremely powerful U-Turn allow you to scout while scaring off threats with a Choice Specs Noivern.
-Usually Scizor is seen on more balanced teams, and Noivern is right at home on these team, and can preform exceedingly well with the right support.
+- Scizor the King of OU can fit on almost any team, and his steel typing and Technician boosted Bullet Punch make him a great partner for Noivern, as he can KO Togekiss with a Bullet Punch, and Two-Hit KO Azumarill with Bullet Punch if it's Choice Banded into Play Rough.
+Scizor's extremely powerful U-Turn allows you to scout while scaring off threats with a Choice Specs Noivern.
+Usually, Scizor is seen on more balanced teams, and Noivern is right at home on these team and can perform exceedingly well with the right support.

 Noivern Wi-Fi Battle (Credit to Shofu)